Apra Premier Webinar: Data Privacy and Ethics

 Mary received a B.A. in creative writing and classics from Knox College and an MFA in writing from the School of the Art Institute of Chicago.

 Erynn Sarno has more than a decade of experience in prospect development.
-As the Senior Director of Prospect Research at Mount Sinai Health System, Erynn and her team are responsible for building the pipeline for the health system’s $2 billion campaign.
-This is Erynn’s second campaign with Mount Sinai; she had been part of its first campaign which exceeded its initial goal by more than $500M.
+She is the Senior Director of Prospect Research, management, and Strategy at NYU Langone.
+This new position is focused on pipeline building and revenue.
+Previously, Erynn was the Senior Director of Prospect Research at Mount Sinai Health System, where she and her team were responsible for building the pipeline for the health system’s $2 billion campaign.
+Erynn also had a hand in in Mount Sinai’s first campaign which exceeded its initial goal by more than $500M.
 Erynn loves campaigns, and was part of the planning and silent phases of Northwell Health’s $1B campaign.
 She has also worked with international science and technology non-profits in China and the Netherlands, where she wrote grants, edited manuscripts, and researched potential donors.
+In between analyzing suspect to prospect ratios, pipeline building for strategic priorities, and tweaking prospect models, Erynn enjoys visiting museums, playing with her cats, and tending to her plants.

 Laura is a Prospect Research Manager at UNICEF UK and was the Data Protection Officer for the Researchers in Fundraising Committee from April 2016 to November 2019.
 She has spoken at several RiF and Apra events and is a member of Apra’s Ethics & Compliance Committee.